-This complete

-package of AIP

-Chapters, Land

-and Cash offer

-will then be

-brought back

-for extensive

-review and

-approval

-process.

-to membership

-Kaska Dena News
+This complete package of AIP Chapters, Land and Cash offer will then be brought back to membership for extensive review and approval process.

 Modern Treaty Self Governance Forum Building the Foundations and Embracing the Challenge

 You and I are the Title and Rights; We are a Treaty Family, Leaving the Indian Act Behind, Treaty allows for our people to hope, strong First Nations means strong regions means a strong Province, these were just a few statements that were said during the Building the Foundations and Embracing the Challenge forum hosted by the BC Treaty Commission in Vancouver.